 8 Important Strategic Management Key Terms

 Those people in the organization who are fully responsible for the failure r success of the organization are referred to as strategists.
 Strategies are formed by strategists.
-Examples of strategists include chief executive officer, chair of board, chief executive officer, president & owner, entrepreneur or dean etc.
+Examples of strategists include the chief executive officer, chair of the board, chief executive officer, president & owner, entrepreneur or dean, etc.

-Vision statement is quite necessary for the operation of the organization as it provides answer to the question that should be the organization wants to become?
-The first step in the strategic planning is to develop the vision statement and after that mission statement is prepared.
-Mostly the organizations develop single sentence vision statements.
+A vision statement is quite necessary for the operation of the organization as it provides an answer to the question of what should be the organization wants to become.
+The first step in strategic planning is to develop the vision statement and after that mission statement is prepared.
+Most organizations develop single-sentence vision statements.

-Mission statement is long lasting statement that differentiates one organization from other similar organization.
-The scope of the operations of the organization in terms of market & product is identified through mission statement.
-The basic question faced that is related to the activities of the business is cleared with the help of mission statement.
+The basic question faced that is related to the activities of the business is cleared with the help of the mission statement.
 It guides the nature & scope of current operations of the business as well as the future aspects of the market conditions & opportunities.
 The future direction of the organization is highlighted by the mission statement.

 - Computer revolution

 - Population shifts

 - Space exploration

 - Increased competition from foreign companies